Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 };
 ```

-This function uses [ES6 Arrow function](https://daily-dev-tips.com/posts/javascript-arrow-function/) and basically creates a unique id based on the date and a random string.
+This function uses [ES6 Arrow function](https://daily-dev-tips.com/posts/javascript-arrow-function/) and creates a unique id based on the date and a random string.

 Then we call the Firebase database and create a new ref (entry) on our unique ID.